HakonHystad/uncalibrated_vision/README.md

 # image_processing_summer_17

-A collection of MATLAB software using the image processing and computer vision toolbox to demonstrate single- and multiview geometry in computer vision.
+A collection of MATLAB software using the image processing and computer vision toolbox to demonstrate single- and multiview geometry in uncalibrated computer vision.

 The theory used can be found in [this](Applications_of_single__and_multiple_view_geometry_in_computer_vision.pdf) note and the lecture notes of TPK4170.